ARRRF, wanna find out all the FUN things to do with your dog in Dubrovnik? Read on NOW!

 #10 Feed homeless cats

 While stray dogs are not roaming the streets of Dubrovnik, there are plenty of feral cats that do.
 Hungry cats and kittens are virtually everywhere in the city and heavily rely on generous, animal-loving locals for food (and love) daily.
 During our daily walks in Lapad, my human and I would feed the cats in the neighborhood.
 For the most part, they are very friendly and trusting of humans.
+If you have enough time, please help with the TNR (Trap, Neuter, Return) efforts, which prevents overPAWpulation and saves lives.

-Since I have cat cousins of my own, I am perfectly OK with being around cats; however, I cannot bark the same for other fidos so this may or may NOT be a good idea for your dog.
+A BARK OF CAUTION: Since I have cat cousins of my own, I am PAWfectly OK with being around cats; however, I cannot bark the same for other fidos so this may or may NOT be a good idea for your dog.
 If your dog tends to chase or bark at cats, then you can still grab a bag of cat food from the local market and feed them during your own time.
 Without fail, you will come across many cats here!
 More will come to greet you when they see that you have food.
 While you’re visiting, you can make a positive difference in the lives of homeless furry friends.

 WOOF, there you have it – my top recommendations for things to do with your dog in Dubrovnik.
 Be sure to sniff out my list of favorite restaurants.
 Have a tail-wagging, wet nose escapade in my home away from home in the Balkans!